The troubleshooting page describes common issues that you might encounter while using Cloud Domains and tells you how to handle them.

 registration and try to register again.

 There are also a number of common data-quality issues that can cause your domain registration to fail.
-For example, if you are setting custom name servers when registering the domain, they may not be recognized as registered name servers by the controlling registry.
+For example, if you are setting custom name servers when registering the domain, they might not be recognized as registered name servers by the controlling registry.
 To complete your registration, you can temporarily set your DNS provider to Google Domains and change it after registration.

 If the problem persists, contact Google Cloud support.